AnonymousBee4/AgenIoT/README.md

 Phase_2: includes a python script to check rule semantics satisfiablity using z3 solver
 Phase_3: incldues a python script for rule syntax generation (zero-shot learning)

+compatible with Python 3.9
 #Used python packages:
-python 3.9
 openai 1.31
 chromedriver_py 121.0
 openpyxl 3.1.2